-- > When a person lacks the capacity to make decisions - A test will determine a person's ability to understand at the time of a decision the nature and the consequences of the decision in the context of the available choices at the time. - > It sets out a positive and a negative test: - A person lacks capacity if they are no longer able to understand the decision, are unable to retain information long enough to make a voluntary choice or are unable to communicate their decision by any means either directly or through a third party. - A person is not regarded as unable to understand information if they require an explanation appropriate to their circumstances; can only retain information for a short period; lacks capacity for one decision but not for others; lacking capacity for a decision at one point does not preclude them from having the capacity later.
+- It establishes a new basis for assessing a person's capacity to make decisions - a functional test. - This test will determine a person's ability to understand at the time of a decision the nature and the consequences of the decision in the context of the available choices at the time. - It sets out a positive and a negative test: - A person lacks capacity if they are no longer able to understand the decision, are unable to retain information long enough to make a voluntary choice or are unable to communicate their decision by any means either directly or through a third party. - 2.
+A person is not regarded as unable to understand information if they require an explanation appropriate to their circumstances; can only retain information for a short period; lacks capacity for one decision but not for others; lacking capacity for a decision at one point does not preclude them from having the capacity later.

-Information relevant to decision making includes information about the reasonable foreseeable consequences of the choices of failing to make the decision.
+The Act defines information relevant to decision making as including information about the reasonable foreseeable consequences of the choices of failing to make the decision.